Andre-Codes/bereans_blog/_posts/2025-12-07-familiar-announcement.md

 Others argued that the disciples and early church simply absorbed “Jewish forms” and that the New Testament contains deposits of erroneous ancient expectations.

 Peters summarizes the problem pointedly:
-If the kingdom is not what the prophets described—if Jesus preached something fundamentally different—then the critics look painfully reasonable.
+<span class="kingdom-gold">If the kingdom is not what the prophets described—if Jesus preached something fundamentally different—then the critics look painfully reasonable.</span>

 ---